GrahamC7/flask-therapy-screening/README.md

 # Patient Registration Flask Application

 A simple Flask application for patient registration with therapist assignment.
-This application allows users to submit patient information through a web form with secure database storage.
+This application allows users to submit patient information through a web form with secure database storage and comprehensive validation.

 ## Features